Six Soundproofing Myths Promoted by a Celebrity Contractor

 “Adding carpets and drapes to a room, as well as upholstered furniture, can help cut down on the sound a lot”.

-Fact: Adding a reasonable amount of sound absorption in a typical residential room only affects the noise level in that room.
-Hardly worth the effort, as documented in reference [1].
+Fact: Adding a moderate amount of sound absorption—such as acoustic panels or soft furnishings—to a typical residential room primarily affects the noise level within that room only.

 Myth #2: